11 Huge Business Benefits of Fiber Internet Connectivity

 11. Support for HD Video

 For many companies, teleconferencing and video conferencing are important tools for employee training, marketing, and sales.
 With a fiber-optic Internet connection, businesses can increase their investment in video conferencing as a business tool without sacrificing available bandwidth.
-Research indicates that increased investment in video conferencing can save companies thousands of dollars per employees each year or even month, particularly if you're able to cut out excessive business travel.
+Research indicates that increased investment in video conferencing can save companies thousands of dollars per employee each year or even month, particularly if you're able to cut out excessive business travel.

 What are the Cons of Fiber-Optic Internet Service?